dennislee928/dennis-s-note-vault/ietls sprint/Final GA Dash.md

 Car ownership fell slightly, while public transport usage increased, which suggests that more people chose greener ways to commute.

- Public transport usage increased, while car ownership experi slightly, while which suggests that more people chose greener ways to commute.
+ Public transport usage increased, while car ownership experienced a slight decline.It suggests that more people chose greener ways to commute.

 ---

 ### **4. Task 1 動詞＋結果**

 The proportion of households with tablets doubled between 2010 and 2020, which encouraged app developers to create more tablet-based content.

+The proportion of households with tablets doubled from 2010 to 2020,  encouraging app developers to create more tablet-based content.

 ---